LogoCoatedMagnets

 • RT50S cable ties list 225 N minimum loop tensile strength and 35 mm maximum bundle diameter.
 Geometry beyond this must use split lanes or bracket routing.

 • UL guidance for UL 62275 states all type designations are for securement; only Type 2S/21S carry primary-support investigation context.
+Do not treat Type 11 as automatic primary support approval.

 • 3M VHB 5952 technical guidance includes process controls (surface prep, pressure, dwell) and a 4 in² per 1 lb static loading design heuristic for adhesive fallback paths.